Good morning, welcome to Staindrop School, County Durham

 Maximising Success in a Strong Community

-At Staindrop School we cater for all children between the ages of 11 and 16 and have approximately 600 pupils on roll.
+At Staindrop School an Academy we cater for all children between the ages of 11 and 16 and have approximately 600 pupils on roll.
 Set on the western edge of the historic village of Staindrop and overlooking rolling fields and farms, Staindrop School is without doubt one of the most attractively situated schools in the region.

 At Staindrop School we place great importance on academic excellence, continually monitoring our teaching methods and the progress of individual pupils.

 We converted to academy status in August 2011 following full consultation with Governors, parents and staff.
 The general day-to day life of the school has remained largely unaffected by this conversion.
 As ever, the Staindrop motto remains "Maximising success in a strong community".
+We were delighted to recently receive the news that we have been placed 100th out of 3017 schools nationally. based on the progress achieved by Year 11 leavers in Summer 2013.

 We are delighted to announce 43 of our Year 11 students recently received exam results confirming they have passed their GCSE English exam.
 Several students were thrilled to receive the very highest grades of A and A*.
 We are very proud of the hard work of our students and the mature and responsible way in which they approach exams.
 Thanks to parents and teachers for all of their support.